oogtq/oogtq/README.md

-- 👋 Hi, I’m @oogtq，height:1.8m  and weight:75kg sunshine boy.
+- 👋 Hi, I’m @oogtq，height:1.8m  and weight:75kg and a sunshine boy.
 - 👀 I’m interested in surfing in the internet,playing the baketball,soccer,tennes,watching the books,running and making some friends!
 - 🌱 I’m currently learning js,pycharm,java.
 - 💞️ I’m looking to collaborate on the internet!